How to trace ancestors who were members of the Church of Ireland

 Penal laws made public compliance with the established church a sensible move for many, even if their true beliefs were practiced in private elsewhere.

-The registers themselves are available to personal visitors to the Library.
+The registers held by the RCBL are available to personal visitors to the Library.
 The Library's staff do not carry out any genealogical research.
 However, they have transcribed 12 registers for purchase (details here).

 The Library is also the online host of the Anglican Record Project which transcribes registers and makes them available by free downloadable pdf.